Hellooo! What’s up? ☀

 Sources of the scientific studies: 1 // 2 // 3

 Finally, one of my favorite: the hidden power of doing a bucket list.
 It’s a real working tool, with wide possibilities, for those who wish to improve their lives.

 So what it is?
 It’s the list of all the things you want to do before you die.
 As simple as that.
 So the question you have to ask yourself is “What are the things I absolutely want to achieve in my life?”

 Okay, but what are the interests of doing it?

-it allows you to become the main actor of your life.
-To be in control and to not let the life and society control you.
-Sometimes we don’t always know how to get rid of passivity, so it’s a great way to push you taking actions.
+- it allows you to become the main actor of your life.
+To be in control and to not let life and society control you.
+Sometimes we don’t always know how to get rid of passivity, so it’s a great way to push you to take action.

-So to help you find elements to add in your list, you can answer these questions:
+So to help you find elements to add to your list, you can answer these questions: